Hyundai NEXO FCEV launched with HyWest at the Green Energy Center Europe

-The Green Energy Center Europe in Innsbruck at the Technikerstraße 1 to 3 is a private initiative taking responsibility to build a bridge into a green mobility future.
+The Green Energy Center Europe in Innsbruck at the Technikerstraße 1 to 3 is a private initiative taking her part of responsibility for building the bridge into a green future.
 In its two-years of existence, the center has established a “base camp” for the dissemination of new hydrogen technologies in Austria and Central Europe.
 Thus for Hyundai, it is the perfect place to begin the roll-out of the pioneering NEXO Fuel Cell Electric Vehicle (NEXO FCEV).
 This hydrogen electric vehicle, now initiating the second generation, is the successor to the Hyundai ix35 FCEV, the world’s first vehicle of its kind entering serial production.
 17 out of 500 worldwide deployed cars of the ix35 FCEV are operated by “friendly users” in Austria.

 On October 5th in 2018 the rollout was launched together with the presentation of the new hydrogen center HyWest at the Green Energy Center Europe in Innsbruck.
 HyWest bundles competences needed for Tyrolean’s strategy from the project development company FEN-Systems, the Graz Hydrogen Research Center HyCentA and more than 40 associated company partners.
 The goal is to drive forward the bridging to a green hydrogen future, while professionally managing the rollout of the Hyundai NEXO FCEV.